Holly Herndon: Touring and exhibitions

 Herndon has toured throughout Europe and the United States.
 She played the CTM Festival on January 31, 2013, in Berlin.

 Herndon contributed a composition titled "Relations" for artist Conrad Shawcross' installation, ADA, which was on view at the Palais de Tokyo in Paris, from February 4 to May 19, 2014.

 In May 2016, Herndon played seven shows with Radiohead in Amsterdam, Paris and London.
 She was joined on stage by Mat Dryhurst and Colin Self.

 Herndon's first foray into exhibiting her own visual art installations in an art gallery was in 2015, at Hamburg's Kunstverein space.
-The project was commissioned by ZKM | Center for Art and Media's Sound Dome.
+The project was commissioned by ZKM Center for Art and Media's Sound Dome.
 The exhibition, titled Everywhere and Nowhere, featured a combination of a 23.2-channel sound installation and related video works, as well as live performances by dancer and choreographer Jone San Martin, Jiu Jitsu fighter Sam Forsythe, and artist Brian Rogers.

 Herndon created a piece in collaboration with Mat Dryhust for the 2024 Whitney Biennial, which consisted of training an A.I. model with images of Herndon.
 Visitors to the Whitney Museum website could prompt the chatbot to generate images based solely on this dataset.
 Several large-format digital prints of images generated from the model were also displayed within the museum during the Biennial.

 Spawning

 Herndon being awarded an Art Prize for Digital Human Rights in 2024 by Alexander Schallenberg, foreign minister of Austria.

 In 2022, Dryhurst and Herndon, along with Jordan Meyer and Patrick Hoepner launched Spawning.
 They coined the term "spawning" to describe generating media from a training set using machine learning.
 Spawning enables artists to consciously opt in or out of the datasets which AI art generators use to train and create compositions.
 They set up a website called haveibeentrained.com, where artists can search the nearly 5.8 billion images in the Laion-5b dataset that is used to train AI art models Stable Diffusion and Midjourney.
 If an artist finds out that their work exists within the dataset, Spawning allows them to declare whether they want to continue or terminate the use of their imagery for AI training.
 In March 2023, Spawning, partnering with stock footage company Shutterstock and portfolio platform Artstation, announced that 80 million artworks have been opted out of Stable Diffusion V3 to honor artists' claims.
 Spawning's approach has been cited as being instructive towards guiding the European Union's policy on text and data mining.

 In 2023, Spawning launched Source.plus, "a tool to search and curate image collections into individually tailored training datasets."
+As of 2026, the site is no longer available and the domain for sale.